 Please include information on the outcomes and numerical targets achieved based on the measurable indicators of progress specified in section 7.5.2 of the FFY 2022-2024 CCDF Plan: Vermont currently contracts with 11 agencies across the state in 12 regions for child care referral services.
 All 11 agencies have performance measures outlined in each of the contracts related to the services that are provided.
-Reporting on contractual performance measures was waived for the mid year reporting period in July 2023, however, bi-annual reporting was completed in January 2023 for reporting period October- December 2022.
+Regular bi-annual reporting resumed with the mid year reporting period in January 2024.
 Referral Performance Measures: 1.
 80% of referral clients have been offered information about quality care indicators.
-For the reporting period October- December 2022, an average of 83% of referral clients were offered information about quality care indicators.
+For the reporting period January- June 2024, an average of 94% of referral clients were offered information about quality care indicators.
 2. 80% of referral clients surveyed indicate that the service was helpful to them.
-For the reporting period October-December 2022, an average of 90% of referral clients indicated the service was helpful to them.
+For the reporting period January- June 2024, an average of 95% of referral clients indicated the service was helpful to them.
 3. 80% of regulated child care programs have referral information updated in the past 3 months.
 At the end of calendar year 2022, 59% of regulated child care programs with active referral agreements in BFIS were updated within the last 3 months of 2022.
 This is a performance measure that agencies have struggled with since monitoring of this measure began in FFY18.
 In early 2023, a statewide training was held to review referral practices.
 This served as a refresher for both new and seasoned staff to ensure statewide consistency.
-There was great improvement with this performance measure by April 2023, when 86% of regulated child care programs with active referral agreements in BFIS were updated within the last 3 months.
+There was great improvement with this performance measure by April

+2023, when 86% of regulated child care programs with active referral agreements in BFIS were updated within the last 3 months.
+As of June 2024, 84% of regulated child care programs with active referral agreements in BFIS were updated within the last 3 months.